pivotal/docs-tap/namespace-provisioner/how-tos.hbs.md

 ### <a id="control-desired-namespaces"></a>Control the `desired-namespaces` ConfigMap via GitOps

-You can maintain the [`desired-namespaces`](about.hbs.md#desired-ns-configmap) ConfigMap in your Git repository instead of using the namespace provisioner controller.
+You can maintain the [`desired-namespaces`](about.hbs.md#desired-ns-configmap) ConfigMap in your Git repository instead of using the Namespace Provisioner controller.
 You can use different GitOps tools to override the [`desired-namespaces`](about.hbs.md#desired-ns-configmap) ConfigMap in the tap-namespace-provisioning namespace.
 If the controller is installed as part of the package, when it reconciles, it will remove all namespaces that are not properly labeled with the